 Zachary earned his MS in biomedical engineering from the University of Michigan in 2003.
 While there, his graduate work focused on bioelectronics.

-In 2005 he joined Dr. John Stahl's lab at the Cleveland VA Medical Center's Ocular Motility Laboratory studying eye-head coordination and cerebellar gaze control disorders in humans and mice.
+In 2005 he joined Dr. John Stahl's lab at the Cleveland VA Medical Center's Ocular Motility Laboratory studying eye-head coordination and cerebellar gaze control disorders.

 In 2013 he joined Dr. Marasco as a Research Engineer studying sensory feedback and integration in prosthetic limbs, with a focus on developing functional metrics of limb performance, as well as physically implementing the various technologies and approaches used by the lab.

 Dr. Marasco and his collaborators designed a novel system that combines intuitive motor control, touch and grip kinesthesia for patients with upper-limb amputations.

 We are currently seeking postdoctoral research fellows to work in the Laboratory for Bionic Integration at the Biomedical Engineering Department of Cleveland Clinic's Lerner Research Institute.
 Successful applicants must be excited to work within a multidisciplinary team of researchers, neuroscientists, engineers and clinicians.
 Candidate must have a strong research background as demonstrated through journal publications, and high-level conference participation.
 Applicants must be independent and highly motivated with a PhD in Biomedical Engineering, Neuro Sciences, Physiology, Electrical Engineering, Mechanical Engineering or related field.